-Section 981 would authorize the PCAOB to share information with any non-U.S. auditor oversight authority (defined as any governmental body or other entity empowered by a non-U.S. government to inspect or enforce laws relating to public accounting firms) without that information losing its privileged status.
-The PCAOB may share this information, if, among other things, it finds that collaboration is necessary to protect investors, and if the foreign auditor oversight authority provides assurances of confidentiality Auditors of Broker-Dealers.

-Section 982 would give the PCAOB the authority to inspect registered public accounting firms that audit brokers and dealers (unless they are found to be exempt from the program), as well as issuers (as is currently the case).
-It would also require auditors of brokers and dealers to register with the PCAOB and to pay an annual accounting support fee to the PCAOB.
-Finally, the PCAOB would be permitted to refer investigations to an SRO with jurisdiction over the relevant broker or dealer.
-Portfolio margining.

-Section 983 would add portfolio margining accounts carried as securities accounts pursuant to a portfolio margining program approved by the SEC to the definition of "Customer Property" found in the Securities Investor Protection Act of 1970.
-Securities Lending.

-Under Section 984, the SEC would be required to promulgate rules that are designed to increase the transparency of information available to brokers, dealers, and investors with respect to securities lending.
-Council of Inspectors General of Financial Oversight.

-Section 987 would establish a Counsel of Inspectors General On Financial Oversight (the "Council").

-- The Council would be chaired by the Inspector General of the Department of the Treasury and composed of the inspectors general of the (i) Board of Governors of the Federal Reserve System, (ii) the Commodity Futures Trading Commission, (iii) the Department of Housing and Urban Development, (iv) the Department of the Treasury, (v) the Federal Deposit Insurance Corporation, (vi) the Federal Housing Finance Agency, (vii) the National Credit Union Administration, (viii) the SEC, and (ix) the Troubled Asset Relief Program. - The purpose of the Council is to facilitate the sharing of information among inspectors general, with a focus on concerns that may apply to the broader financial sector and ways to improve financial oversight. - In addition, agency heads, including the Chair of the SEC, would be required under Section 989H to address deficiencies identified in any Inspector General report, or certify to both Houses of Congress that no action is necessary.
+Foreign Oversight Authorities Section 981 authorizes the PCAOB to share information with any non-US auditor oversight authority (defined as any governmental body or other entity empowered by a non-US government to inspect or enforce laws relating to public accounting firms) without that information losing its privileged status.
+The PCAOB may share this information, if, among other things, it finds that collaboration is necessary to protect investors, and if the foreign auditor oversight authority provides assurances of confidentiality Auditors of Broker-Dealers Section 982 gives the PCAOB the authority to inspect registered public accounting firms that audit brokers and dealers (unless they are found to be exempt from the program), as well as issuers (as is currently the case).
+It also requires auditors of brokers and dealers to register with the PCAOB and to pay an annual accounting support fee to the PCAOB.
+Finally, the PCAOB will be permitted to refer investigations to an SRO with jurisdiction over the relevant broker or dealer.
+Portfolio margining Section 983 adds portfolio margining accounts carried as securities accounts pursuant to a portfolio margining program approved by the SEC to the definition of "Customer Property" found in the Securities Investor Protection Act of 1970.
+Securities Lending Under Section 984, the SEC is required to promulgate rules that are designed to increase the transparency of information available to brokers, dealers, and investors with respect to securities lending.
+Council of Inspectors General of Financial Oversight Section 987 establishes a Counsel of Inspectors General On Financial Oversight (the "Council"). - The Council will be chaired by the Inspector General of the Department of the Treasury and composed of the inspectors general of the (i) Board of Governors of the Federal Reserve System, (ii) the Commodity Futures Trading Commission, (iii) the Department of Housing and Urban Development, (iv) the Department of the Treasury, (v) the Federal Deposit Insurance Corporation, (vi) the Federal Housing Finance Agency, (vii) the National Credit Union Administration, (viii) the SEC, and (ix) the Troubled Asset Relief Program. - The purpose of the Council is to facilitate the sharing of information among inspectors general, with a focus on concerns that may apply to the broader financial sector and ways to improve financial oversight. - In addition, agency heads, including the Chair of the SEC, are required under Section 989H to address deficiencies identified in any Inspector General report, or certify to both Houses of Congress that no action is necessary.